Executive Committee

 Linsey Rodenbach

-Linsey Rodenbach is an early-career experimental physicist working as an Application Scientist for Quantum Technologies with Zurich Instruments.
+Linsey Rodenbach is an early-career experimental physicist working as a Developer Relations Manager for Higher Education and Research on NVIDIA’s quantum computing team.
 Linsey received her PhD in Physics from Stanford University in 2023 for her research on applications of the quantum anomalous Hall effect in magnetic topological insulators to electrical metrology.
-As an Application Scientist Linsey uses her background to help researchers around the world tackle challenges in their quantum computing experiments and meet their scientific goals.
+At NVIDIA Linsey uses her background to help researchers around the world tackle challenges in quantum computing and meet their scientific goals.
 Linsey joined the FECS committee as Secretary in 2025.

 Franziska Treffert, Member-at-Large